Kholyava (river)

-The Kholyava river (Ukrainian: Холява річка) is a river located in Vinnytsia Oblast, Ukraine. it is a right tributary of the Chortala, a tributary of the Sob located in the Southern Bug river basin.
+The Kholyava (Холява) is a river located in Vinnytsia Oblast, Ukraine. it is a right tributary of the Chortala, a tributary of the Sob located in the Southern Bug river basin.
 It flows through the villages of Dubyna, Haisyn Raion and Tsvilikhivka.
 It flows into the Chortala 2 km from the latter's mouth, and its length is 6.2 km.